A Deficiency-Based Approach for the Operational Interpretation of Quantum Resources with Applications: Introduction

-We emphasize that certain quantifiers can characterize physical tasks offering explicit advantages over all resource-free states, thereby providing operational meaning to a given resource.
-The Wigner-Yanase skew information yields physical implications related to time-energy uncertainty relations and quantum evolution speed estimation \cite{Luo2}.
-Experimentally, coherence robustness has been shown to quantify the advantage of quantum states in phase discrimination tasks \cite{Zheng}.
-Furthermore, robustness measures for certain resources can quantify the operational advantage of resource states over free states in quantum state discrimination tasks within subchannels, while resource weight measures similarly apply to quantum state exclusion tasks \cite{Takagi, Ducuara, Uola}.
+Research on specific quantum resources has advanced considerably; comprehensive reviews cover entanglement \cite{Horodecki2}, coherence \cite{Streltsov}, and other key resources.
+In resource theory, the set of free states constitutes a central component.
+This set is usually taken to be convex and closed, consisting of states regarded as ``freely available'' or ``easy to prepare'' \cite{Regula, Chitambar}.
+States outside this set are classified as resource states.
+For most quantum resources, free states are well defined, and resource quantifiers are constructed with respect to the set of all free states.
+In state-based resource theory, a resource measure typically satisfies: (R1) faithfulness, (R2) monotonicity under free operations, and (R3) convexity.
+A function satisfying these conditions is called a measure.

+Various quantification methods have been developed to date, including resource robustness \cite{Vidal, Harrow, Napoli}, distance-based measures \cite{Vedral, Baumgratz}, the relative entropy of a resource \cite{Renyi, Eisert}, resource distillation \cite{Bennett, Winter, Bravyi}, and resource weight \cite{Elitzur, Lewenstein, Skrzypczyk}.
+Certain quantifiers can characterize physical tasks that offer an explicit advantage over all resource-free states, thereby providing operational meaning to a given resource.
+For instance, the robustness of coherence has been shown to quantify the advantage of quantum states in phase-discrimination tasks \cite{Zheng}, and robustness measures for certain resources can evaluate the operational advantage of resource states in subchannel discrimination tasks \cite{Takagi, Ducuara, Uola}.
 This framework extends equally to resource theories of quantum measurement incompatibility \cite{Skrzypczyk1, Skrzypczyk2, Buscemi} and quantum channels \cite{Takagi3,Takagi2}.
-Recent studies reveal that even for non-convex resources, quantitative advantages of quantum resource states over free states in multicopy channel discrimination tasks can still be characterized through general resource theories, with successful extensions to quantum channels and instruments \cite{Kuroiwa,Kuroiwa2}.
-These findings demonstrate the possibility of establishing more universal and less constrained reference sets for quantifying resources and characterizing their operational advantages.